 “I have to...”
 Albus sighed.

 Pulled with the obligation to fulfill his next task, his body began to move of its own accord.
-He couldn't stop himself as he rose, picking up his abandoned wand and raising it like the threat it was to his father.
+He couldn't stop himself as he rose, picking up his abandoned wand and raising it to his father like the threat it was.
 Harry stumbled back as he watched his son, and unwillingly, Harry lifted his wand to Albus for defense.

 “I can't stop it,” answered Albus, stumbling forward with his reluctant feet.
 He grit his teeth, holding the words in his mouth.

-Albus was thrown back into the rubble where he slouched to the ground, but that Imperius Curse took over him with full force.
-Albus was back on his feet, and when Harry met his eyes, he knew that - in that moment - his only son still living was gone.
+Albus was thrown back into the rubble, where he slouched to the ground, but that Imperius Curse took over him with full force.
+Albus leapt back to his feet, and when Harry met his eyes, he knew that—in that moment—his only son still living was gone.
 Instead, something dark and evil was there.

 “Sectumsempra!”
 Albus roared as he emerged from the rubble.